PranishShresth/angular-demo/README.md

 # NgAngularDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+This is an angular project which uses breaking bad api to show table of episodes.

 ## Development server